Turks and Caicos Diving

 The Turks & Caicos Islands are located 575 miles southeast of Miami, and were first populated by the Lucayan or Arawak Indians.
 Columbus claimed the islands for Spain in 1492, which then in 1670 ceded them to Britain.
 Dependencies of the Bahamas until 1874, the islands were subsequently controlled by the Jamaican government.
 In 1962 the islands became a British Commonwealth Colony, which they remain today.

 Casual attire is appropriate on board, as well as throughout the islands.
 The US Dollar is the official currency of the Turks & Caicos; power outlets and 115-volt power are the same as in the USA.
 Passports are now required for all visitors; an ongoing or return ticket is required.

 Caribbean reef sharks are common, as are spotted eagle rays, jacks, grouper, and turtles.
-Also spotted on a frequent basis are blacktips, tiger sharks, hammerheads, and manta rays.
+Hammerheads and blacktips are spotted on a frequent basis, and the occasional manta rays and dolphins make an appearance.
 Famous for its spectacular walls filled with huge gorgonian fans, barrell sponges, hard-coral arches and macro life, the Turks & Caicos Islands truly offer a dive experience for everyone.